GoogleChrome/web.dev/src/site/content/en/blog/granular-chunking-nextjs/index.md

 </div>

-Take a look at the [PR](https://github.com/gatsbyjs/gatsby/pull/22253) to understand how they implemented this logic into their build process, which is shipped by default in v2.20.7.
+Take a look at the [PR](https://github.com/gatsbyjs/gatsby/pull/22253) to understand how they implemented this logic into their webpack configuration, which is shipped by default in v2.20.7.

 ## Conclusion